 Recruitment is all about making sure that the business’s substantial talent needs are met for smooth functioning all the time.
-From sourcing to successful onboarding of candidates, recruitment is linear and circumstantial.
+From sourcing to the successful onboarding of candidates, recruitment is linear and circumstantial.
 It might happen once or multiple times in a year depending on vacancies created in the organization due to sudden employee exits or upsizing departments.

 When you look from the vantage point, you will realize that your company needs specific talent to innovate and drive the organization in a highly competitive niche market.
 The market and consumer behavior are prone to new trends, and businesses have to modify their products/services correspondingly.

-To lead and drive the change, skilled people are to be brought inside the company, and HR teams are responsible for keeping their eyes on these trends and chart down a strategy to fill the challenging roles like product manager.
+To lead and drive the change, skilled people are to be brought inside the company, and HR teams are responsible for keeping their eyes on these trends and charting down a strategy to fill the challenging roles like product manager.

 While both mean to fill the positions, roles are also deciding factors for choosing the right method.
-For example, when recruiting for a large number of candidates for an IT firm, the typical roles range from developers and other individual contributors.
+For example, when recruiting a large number of candidates for an IT firm, the typical roles range from developers and other individual contributors.

-For the same IT firm, the strategic, managerial and leadership roles are not that easy to fill and do take time.
+For the same IT firm, the strategic, managerial, and leadership roles are not that easy to fill and do take time.
 Talent acquisition provides a clear plan of action to find productive and skillful people for these challenging roles.

 In recruitment, you know the requirements and responsibilities that a candidate needs to fulfill and go after them.
-Let’s say that a business has created a new position or an employee is on their notice period, then the recruiter will start analyzing the roles and responsibilities of the said position.
+Let’s say that a business has created a new position or an employee is on notice period, then the recruiter will start analyzing the roles and responsibilities of the said position.

 Once there’s a clear picture, the HR teams will begin their hunt and leverage different channels to find fit candidates.
-Similarly, when a company acquires a huge project, the talent needs are sufficed with mass recruiting to meet the immediate labor demands.
+Similarly, when a company acquires a huge project, the talent needs are sufficient with mass recruiting to meet the immediate labor demands.

 On the other hand, the HR team uses a talent acquisition strategy, keeping a strategic vision in mind.
 The HR specialists anticipate the talent needs and positions that might arise in the future.
 Thus, talent acquisition is opted when you are looking for people to match them with the top roles in the company or roles that necessarily don’t have to exist now but have a chance in the future.